 The RISP CEU will continue to monitor each SSDQ category rating on a quarterly basis and make any adjustments if needed.
+RISP CEU will continue to address DataQ's as they are submitted and make any correction action that is required in a timely manner.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

-The quarterly FMCSA SSDQ ratings will be monitored and compared to FY16 baseline data on a quarterly basis.
+The quarterly FMCSA SSDQ ratings will be monitored and compared to FY 2016 baseline data on a quarterly basis.